-- 3.5.33.
-To affix or authorise the affixing of the common seal of the Police and Crime Commissioner to: - all contracts, agreements or transactions in respect of which there is no consideration - all deeds which grant or convey an interest in land - all documents where it is determined by the Police and Crime Commissioner there is a particular need for the seal to be attached. - 3.5.34.
-To approve the financial settlement of all claims or requests for compensation against the Police and Crime Commissioner in accordance with financial regulations and against the Chief Constable in accordance with paragraph 8 of Schedule 2 Police Reform and Social Responsibility Act 2011 and s.88 of the Police Act 1996. - 3.5.35.
-To approve all requests for financial assistance to officers and staff involved in legal proceedings or inquests except those felt to be significant because:- - they involve a high profile claimant - there is a particular public interest in the case - there is a real risk that the Police and Crime Commissioner or Chief Constable will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures will be revealed. - the proceedings are by their nature considered to be a test case before the court

-- 3.5.36.
-To authorise, after consultation with the Chief Constable, the institution, defence, withdrawal or settlement of any claims or legal proceedings on the Police and Crime Commissioner's behalf, including the completion of necessary documentation in pursuance of court orders ,directions and or procedural rules, in consultation with the legal adviser (and Treasurer if there are significant financial implications). - 3.5.37.
+- 3.4.34.
+To affix or authorise the affixing of the common seal of the Police and Crime Commissioner to: - all contracts, agreements or transactions in respect of which there is no consideration - · all deeds which grant or convey an interest in land - all documents where it is determined by the Police and Crime Commissioner there is a particular need for the seal to be attached. - 3.4.35.
+To approve the financial settlement of all claims or requests for compensation against the Police and Crime Commissioner in accordance with financial regulations and against the Chief Constable in accordance with paragraph 8 of Schedule 2 Police Reform and Social Responsibility Act 2011 and s.88 of the Police Act 1996. - 3.4.36.
+To approve all requests for financial assistance to officers and staff involved in legal proceedings or inquests except those felt to be significant because:- - they involve a high profile claimant - · there is a particular public interest in the case - there is a real risk that the Police and Crime Commissioner or Chief Constable will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures will be revealed. - the proceedings are by their nature considered to be a test case before the court - 3.4.38.
+To authorise, after consultation with the Chief Constable, the institution, defence, withdrawal or settlement of any claims or legal proceedings on the Police and Crime Commissioner's behalf, including the completion of necessary documentation in pursuance of court orders, directions and or procedural rules, in consultation with the Police and Crime Commissioner's nominated legal adviser (and Treasurer if there are significant financial implications). - 3.4.39.
 To arrange for the provision of all legal or other expert advice and/or representation required for and on behalf of the Police and Crime Commissioner.

-3.6 Functions delegated to both Treasurer and Director of Finance
+3.5 Functions delegated to the Treasurer

-- 3.6.1 The Code of Corporate Governance identifies the role of the Treasurer and Director of Finance.
-The detailed financial management responsibilities of the Treasurer and Director of Finance are set out in the financial regulations. - 3.6.2 The Treasurer, as the financial adviser to the Police and Crime Commissioner has a statutory responsibility to manage the Commissioner's financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2003 (as amended). - 3.6.3 To sign contracts on behalf of the Police and Crime Commissioner, irrespective of value, once they have been approved in accordance with this Corporate Governance Framework, except those which are required to be executed under the common seal of the Police and Crime Commissioner or in such cases the Chief Executive is authorised to sign and affix the seal.
+- 3.5.1 The Treasurer, as the financial adviser to the Police and Crime Commissioner has a statutory responsibility to manage the Commissioner's financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2003 (as amended). - 3.5.2 The detailed financial management responsibilities of the Treasurer are set out in the financial regulations. - 3.5.3 The Deputy S.151 role for the Police and Crime Commissioner is delegated to the Director of Finance in the Force, during periods of absence.
+Any potential conflicts of interest are to be managed under the CIPFA Standard of Professional Practise on Ethics.

-3.7 Functions delegated to the Director of Finance
+3.6 Functions delegated to the Director of Finance